 HSV and VZV infections can be What is an Opportunistic Infection? fact sheet.(OIs) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is famciclovir used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of famciclovir in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of famciclovir in people with HIV to:

 The recommended uses may not always be consistent with FDA-approved uses of famciclovir.
-See the guidelines for complete information on recommended uses of famciclovir in adults and adolescents with HIV.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of famciclovir in adults and adolescents with HIV.
 Famciclovir may have other recommended uses not listed above.